Terahertz s-SNOM reveals nonlocal nanoscale conductivity of graphene: Methods

-In the experiments presented in this paper, the graphene samples are deposited on an SiO$_2$/Si substrate, with 90 nm thickness of the SiO$_2$ layer.
-We, therefore, need to incorporate the thin oxide layer in the modeling of the near-field reflection coefficient.
-We follow the matrix-based method first described by Zhan \emph{et al.}~\cite{Zhan2013} and later by Wirth \emph{et al.}~\cite{Wirth2021} where the reflection from a layered sample is modeled by $2\times 2$ matrices representing each interface and layer in the stack.
+In our experiment, the graphene samples are deposited on an SiO$_2$/Si substrate.
+Therefore, we need to incorporate the thin oxide layer in the modelling of the near-field reflection coefficient.
+We follow the matrix-based method formulated by Zhan \textit{et al.}~\cite{Zhan2013} and adopted for the description of the near-field reflection coefficient in the FDM by Wirth \textit{et al.}~\cite{Wirth2021}, where the reflection from a layered sample is modelled by $2\times 2$ matrices representing each interface and layer in the sample stack.
+Details are given in the Extended Data section.

+The in-plane momentum $q$ relevant for the evaluation of the near-field reflection coefficient in the FDM is calculated in the usual manner as described by Fei \textit{et al.}~\cite{Fei2011}.
+The weight function $q^2e^{-2qz_d}$ describes the weight of a given $q$ in the calculation of the tip-sample coupling.
+The time-averaged weight function is traditionally used as a reasonable approximation to the height-resolved tip-sample coupling, and with $z_d(t) = H(t)+R$, the time-average is $<q^2e^{-2qz_d}>=e^{-q(A+2R)}q^2I_0(Aq)$, where $I_0$ is the modified Bessel function of the first kind.
+This function has its maximum near $1/R$.